 The Columnist comes from the Netherlands as a Dutch language ode to taking down your online enemies one troll at a time.
 Femke Boot is a columnist who can’t stop reading the vile and vicious comments of her readers.
 A fun and bloody revenge tale about just wanting everyone to be nice to each other or to keep your mouth shut.
 Femke wants to silence her critics permanently and I loved every second of it.

 Directed by Ivo van Aart’s which is his third feature film and written by Daan Windhorst.
-As a side note, the French title equivalent is quite the derogatory term in English, Google kept flagging it when I unknowingly included it in the full review.
+As a side note, the French title equivalent is quite a derogatory term in English, Google kept flagging it when I unknowingly included it in the full review.
 This wonderful light-hearted comedy and crime, drama film only has a Dutch distributor, but I will alert everyone I can when it gets a wide release.

 14. The Invisible Man